QuantEcon/lecture-python-advanced/source/rst/amss3.rst

    {\mathcal B}^* = {\rm argmin}_{\mathcal B}  {\rm var}^\infty ({\mathcal R} {\mathcal B} + {\mathcal X})

-The minimand in criterion :eq:`eq_criterion_fiscal_1`  measures fiscal risk associated with a given tax-debt policy that appears on the right side of equation :eq:`eq_fiscal_risk_1`.
+The minimand in criterion :eq:`eq_criterion_fiscal_1`  measures  **fiscal risk** associated with a given tax-debt policy that appears on the right side of equation :eq:`eq_fiscal_risk_1`.

 Expressing formula :eq:`prelim_formula_1` in terms of  our notation tells us that the ergodic mean of the par value :math:`b` of government debt in the
-AMSS model should approximately equal
+AMSS model should be approximately

 .. math::
   :label: key_formula_1